CrateTools/Crate/README.md

 #

-You’re welcome to adapt Crate for these tools, provided you:
+You’re welcome to use and modify Crate provided you:

 Acknowledge the original creator and link to the source repository https://github.com/CrateTools/Crate in your documentation or materials.